mirrorer/afl/experimental/experiments_readme.txt

   - distributed_fuzzing - a sample script for synchronizing fuzzer instances across multiple machines (see parallel_fuzzing.txt).

+  - instrumented_cmp    - an experiment showing how a custom memcmp() or strcmp() can be used to work around one of the limitations of afl-fuzz.

   - libpng_no_checksum  - a sample patch for removing CRC checks in libpng.

   - minimization_script - a script for removing redundant files from a corpus